misham16/dig4633-fall2019/README.md

 # dig4633-fall2019
-Template for course repository
+Current Task Idea:

-As you complete each lab, you should provide a description of your features and changes here.
+Have the player go on a search/complete a puzzle to retrieve the scarecrow's hat

-## VR Lab: TITLE HERE
+## VR Lab: 1